harvest basket of homegrown peas

 ◊Snap Peas

-Also known as sugar snap peas, the entire pod is edible as a crunchy snack.
-For instance, you might be familiar with them as part of those vegetable trays you frequently see at the grocery store.
-The pods of sugar snap peas are slightly swelled, but can be eaten whole, raw, and lightly stir fried.
-Depending on the variety or age of the pea, you might need to remove the string of the pod before eating.
+Also known as ‘sugar snap peas’, snap peas are consumed as a whole pod.
+Essentially, you don’t shell them, and consume the plump pod along with the round peas inside.
+For instance, you might have seen sugar snap peas on those vegetable trays you frequently see at the grocery store.
+The pods of sugar snap peas are slightly swelled, and they can be eaten whole, raw, lightly stir fried, and even roasted.
+Depending on the variety or age of the pea, you might need to remove the string off the pod before eating.

 ◊Snow Peas

 As with snap peas, the entire pod of snow peas is edible.
-Snow pea pods are flat and frequently used in stir fries.
+Snow pea pods are flat (unlike sugar snap or shelling peas) and frequently used in stir fries.
 In fact, one of my favorite Chinese dishes is stir fried snow peas with baby corn and chicken.
 Snow peas can be eaten raw as well, but sugar snap peas are more common for raw snacking.

 ◊Shelling Peas